 Just two weeks to go as famed auction house Christie’s sets to begin its spring auction in New York on 16 April 2013.
-The sale has close to 300 jewels including top-quality colored and colorless diamonds, gemstones, and natural pearls and signed vintage creations, up for sale at the one-day auction.
-The highlight of the event is definitely going to be the Princie Diamond, a magnificent 34.65 carat fancy intense pink cushion- cut diamond.
+The sale has close to 300 jewels, including top-quality colored and colorless diamonds, gemstones, and natural pearls, and signed vintage creations, up for sale at the one-day auction.
+The event’s highlight is definitely going to be the Princie Diamond, a magnificent 34.65 carat fancy intense pink cushion-cut diamond.
 The large fancy intense pink diamond has a royal history.
 Its origins are traced back to the famous diamond mines of Golconda in South Central India and first recorded in the holdings of the Royal family of Hyderabad.
-The diamond had first come up for auction in the 1960’s and was purchased by the London branch of Van Cleef & Arpels for £46,000 ($70,000).
-The host of the party was totally delighted by the little prince and decided to name the gem “Princie” after him (his nickname).
+The diamond had first come up for auction in the 1960s and was purchased by the London branch of Van Cleef & Arpels for £46,000 ($70,000).
+The party’s host was totally delighted by the little prince and decided to name the gem “Princie” after him (his nickname).

 Another private collection is the so-called Property of an Elegant Lady featuring a diamond cluster necklace by William Goldberg set with more than 160 carats of top-quality diamonds.

 The 34.65-carat pink Princie diamond sold for $39.3 million almost ($40 million) at Christie’s.